Grand Challenge Scholars Program

 Louisiana Tech Grand Challenge Scholars

 The first two Louisiana Tech Grand Challenge Scholars, Louis Reis (chemical and biomedical engineering) and Stephanie Parker (electrical engineering), completed the program in May 2011 as two of only fourteen students around the country to complete the program in 2011.
 In May 2012, four more students, Kate Elfer (nanosystems engineering), Megan Carroll (biomedical engineering), Dela Jakob-Wood (mechanical engineering), and Nishi Mehta (biomedical engineering, electrical engineering, and physics), completed the Tech program.
 Four students, Kendall Belcher (civil engineering), Jake Eppehimer (mechanical engineering), Ryan Land (electrical engineering), and Nicole Roberts (mechanical engineering) completed the program in 2013.
+Brittany Copponex (mechanical engineering) completed the program in 2014.
 Watch the 2011 Grand Challenge Scholars Showcase video.
 Read more about the 2012 and 2013 Scholars.

 Do You Know the 14 National Academy of Engineering Grand Challenges?